 Overall, even if mesh networks seem like the greatest thing since sliced bread, it's still possible to get better performance from traditional, professional-grade routers like ours from Luxul.
 If you live alone, are big into gaming, or prefer to stream your content in high-speed 4K, there are still some good reasons to consider a traditional router, which are better than ever thanks to low costs, high speeds and robust specs.

-Have we lost you yet?
-Clear as mud, right?
-Don't worry, you aren't on your own here.
 We are happy to discuss your network needs to determine the best system for your home or business.

-Every client has a different situation and set-up, so each networking project is custom-designed to suit their needs.
-Whether it is installing an outdoor access point for backyard wi-fi, or doing a full overhaul of the network and equipment, The Theater People can make sure your home or office is operating at its best.
+Every client has a different situation and set up, so each networking project is custom-designed to suit their needs.
+Whether it is installing an outdoor access point for backyard wifi, or doing a full overhaul of the network and equipment, The Theater People can make sure your home or office is operating at its best.